Gueraldo/GUI_biblio/README.md

 ```
 The goal of this project is to transform the way a library is working, from keeping tracks of the loans of books, memberships, etc in an excel file, to a more convenient version using a GUI and loading all the information in a database file.

+The GUI was created using the Qt User Interface Compiler.

 ## Next steps

 The next steps here are to implement the writing into the database from the GUI, and also the availability of a true database.